ddbj/www/_ddbj/submission-e.md

 entry](/ddbj/update-e.html#q9) if the entry has already been released and/or the accession number is publicized in Journal etc.

-However, DDBJ can suppress the entry in many of its services following the submitter's request.
+However, DDBJ can change the entry status to [Suppressed](/data-processing-e.html) to restrict access to the data following the submitter's request.

 Reference;